One year and counting!

 Add the tomatoes with their juices and the sugar and season with salt and pepper.
 Cover partially and cook over moderate heat, stirring occasionally, until the sauce is slightly thickened, about 20 minutes.

-Add the cream and ground almonds and cook over low heat, stirring occasionally, until thickened, about 10 minutes longer.
+Once the sauce has reached the desired thickness, add the cream and ground almonds and cook over low heat, stirring occasionally, until thickened, about 10 minutes longer.

 Stir in the paneer; simmer gently for 10 minutes, stirring frequently, and serve.